 And once it’s done it can be very difficult or completely impossible to reverse the effects of interlocking dreads.

 We highly recommend avoiding interlocking your dreadlocks for all of the reasons listed in this article.
 In our opinion Crocheting dreadlocks is the superior method.
 Crocheting is the only method we use no matter what hair type we are working with.
 If you’re seeking professional help crocheting your dreadlocks you’ve come to the right place!
-To hire us to work on your dreadlocks please read over our service page and fill out the form at the bottom!
+To hire us to work on your dreadlocks please read over our service request page and fill out the form at the bottom!
+Or learn how to make dreadlocks at home with our educational courses!
 We strive to prevent ineffective methods from ruining your dreadlocks!